tchoi8/PerformingParticipation/README.md

 [Companion](https://github.com/tchoi8/PerformingParticipation/blob/master/companion1.md) to the readings.

-Create a list of three movements and three speech, each instruction written in 140 characters or less.
+Assignment: Create a list of three movements and three speech, each instruction written in 140 characters or less.
 For example "crawl around like a crab, jump around to reach the moon, hide behind an object" and "say I'm very hungry very loudly, whisper I love you to someone to your right, call someone and tell them you are thinking about them" You don't need to print them, just bring them in a note to share with the class.
 We will use these as a material to create short performance pieces.

 ![](https://c1.staticflickr.com/1/638/21654434795_880f2af94d_b.jpg)